 We monitor the key business metrics and non-GAAP financial measures set forth below to help us evaluate our business and growth trends, establish budgets, measure the effectiveness of our sales and marketing efforts, and assess operational efficiencies.
-These key business metrics and non-GAAP financial measures are presented for supplemental informational purposes only, should not be considered a substitute for financial information presented in accordance with GAAP, and may differ from similarly titled metrics or measures presented by other companies.
+These key business metrics and non-GAAP financial measures are presented for supplemental informational purposes only, should not be considered a substitute for financial information presented in accordance with generally accepted accounting principles in the U.S. ("GAAP"), and may differ from similarly titled metrics or measures presented by other companies.
 A reconciliation of each non-GAAP financial measure to the most directly comparable GAAP financial measure is provided in "Non-GAAP Financial Measures" below.